remka/tilesheet/README.md

-⚠️ **This is a WIP, it kind of working but not perfect yet.
-I'm just storing it now while I'm working on it!**
+⚠️ **This is a WIP, its *kind of working* but not perfect yet.
+I'm storing it here while I'm still working on it!**

 # Tilesheet utility